rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Using Database Repositories

 For frequently-used databases it is more convenient to use a central database configuration repository.
-The repository is located in a folder 'rapiddweller' under your user home directory.
-You can define a database configuration with a name ( e.g. 'mydb') by storing a correspondingly named properties file there assigning the suffix '.env.properties' (e.g. ' mydb.env.properties', on Windows the file location would be `C:\Documents and Settings\<user_name>\mydb.env.properties`) .
-In the file you can configure the JDBC connection information with the keys db_url, db_driver, db_user, db_password and db_url.
+The repository is located in a folder `rapiddweller` under your user home directory.
+You can define a database configuration with a name (e.g. 'mydb') by storing a correspondingly named properties file there assigning the suffix `.env.properties` (e.g. `mydb.env.properties`, on Windows the file location would be `C:\Documents and Settings\<user_name>\mydb.env.properties`)
+.
+In the file you can configure the JDBC connection information with the keys `db_url`, `db_driver`, `db_user`, `db_password` and `db_url`.

-As an example, a file `mydb.env.properties` would configure the environment 'mydb' and would have a content like this for an HSQL database:
+As an example, a file `mydb.env.properties` would configure the environment `mydb` and would have a content like this for an HSQL database:

 ```properties